TheWoodenMan/100-days-of-code/log.md

 I'm currently alternating my learning between three main sources, **jonas.io Complete Javascript Bootcamp** which has already covered the fundamentals and is now project based which is good but it's quite carefully led, **freecodecamp** which tends to be heavily scripted, fairly technical and rigid - but very challenging. and **30 Days of Javascript** which is text based, but very well explained, the exercises at the end let you practice what you need to learn but it's fluid and free-form.

 I've come to the conclusion that I learn less from freecodecamp than I do when im writing my own code examples. freecodecamp has good detail but it feels more like
 "crossword puzzle" style challenges that need to be solved so you can pass to the next, I need practical application to really learn and remember.
 There is a lot of great content in there however and it's structured in a sensible, methodical way that builds up over time.
-I need to devise projects that implement the code structures I learned in freecodecamp JS ES6 - I feel like I have good awareness but not aptitude yet - I need more direct experience.
+I need to devise projects that implement the code structures I learned in freecodecamp JS ES6 - I feel like I have good awareness but not aptitude yet - I need more direct exhttps://stackoverflow.com/questions/31250174/css-flexbox-difference-between-align-items-and-align-content#:~:text=The%20align%2Ditems%20property%20applies,overridden%20for%20individual%20flex%20items.perience.

 I much prefer working with visual studio code, it is intuitive and keeps me on the right path 99% of the time.